SanderMertens/flecs/README.md

 - [Query Manual](docs/Queries.md) ([docsforge](https://flecs.docsforge.com/master/query-manual/))
 - [Relations Manual](docs/Relations.md) ([docsforge](https://flecs.docsforge.com/master/relations-manual/))

-## How to use and build
+## Usage
 The easiest way to add Flecs to a project is to add [flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.c) and [flecs.h](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.h) to your source code.
 These files can be added to both C and C++ projects (the C++ API is embedded in `flecs.h`).
+In C++ projects, make sure to compile the `flecs.c` file as C code.

-Alternatively you can also build Flecs as a standalone library by using the [bake](https://github.com/SanderMertens/bake) (cmake, meson, bazel are also supported).
+Flecs can also be built as a standalone library by using the cmake, meson, bazel or [bake](https://github.com/SanderMertens/bake).

-If you want to customize your builds, refer to the [Addons](#addons) section.
+See the [Addons](#addons) section for learning more about customizing a build.

 ## Show me the code!
 C99 example: